Kammalar (caste)

 They worship various forms of this deity.

 Etymology

 The word Kammalar is derived from the Tamil word Kam meaning "art" or "operation".
 The Kammalar finds mention in ancient Sangam literature, mentioning them by the name Kammiyar.
 Their name is said to be derived from the phrase "one who gives the eyes", referring to their providing the eyes for statues of deities.

 Synonyms

 Tamil Nadu and Sri Lanka

 In Tamil Nadu, Tamil Achari is known as Tamil Kammalars.
 They are goldsmiths and landlords.

-The Pather (Kammalar) community in Nachiyar Koil town of Tamil Nadu are renowned for making the ornamental brass Nachiarkoil lamps.
+The Kammalar community in Nachiyar Koil town of Tamil Nadu are renowned for making the ornamental brass Nachiarkoil lamps.